Skip to main content

 Rebate only and appropriate personal pensions

-If you contracted out using a personal pension scheme, HMRC paid some of your NIC to a personal pension of your choice.
+If you contracted out using a personal pension scheme, HMRC paid some of your National Insurance contributions to a personal pension of your choice.
 This type of personal pension was called an appropriate personal pension.

 The amount of the rebate from HMRC to your appropriate personal pension scheme depended on your age and your earnings.